blabla1337/skf-flask/installations/Kubernetes/README.md

 # GKE deployment
 ## Prep

-1. Clone the repo and edit configmaps.yaml FRONTEND_URI, SKF_API_URL and JWT_SECRET.
+1. Clone the repo and edit configmaps.yaml FRONTEND_URI, SKF_API_URL,  and JWT_SECRET.
 2. Make sure kubectl and gcloud are in the right place e.g. `kubectl config current-context`
 3. Deploy stuff: